yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-6-advanced-components.md

 }
 ```

-Again, this should look identical to our `Homepage.vue` component, except for the fact that we are hitting the `https://hacker=news.firebaseio.com/v0/newstories.json` API endpoint as opposed to the `topstories.json` endpoint.
+Again, this should look identical to our `Home.vue` component, except for the fact that we are hitting the `https://hacker=news.firebaseio.com/v0/newstories.json` API endpoint as opposed to the `topstories.json` endpoint.

 # Adding a 'New' Route